envilk/Wildfire-Simulator-DQN-PCD/README.md

 # Execution of the project

-Once installation set up is completed, `main.py` can be executed by selecting the file inside `./code/simulator/` folder, right mouse click, and clicking on `Run 'main'` (shortcut should be `Ctrl+Shift+F10`).
+Once the installation setup is completed, `main.py` can be executed by selecting the file inside `./code/simulator/` folder, right mouse click, and clicking on `Run 'main'` (shortcut should be `Ctrl+Shift+F10`).

 ## Graphical interface functionalities

 When executing the project as explained above, a web page hosted in http://127.0.0.1:8521/ should appear in user's default browser.
 Port can be modified in `main.py` file if user has the default one already busy.

-The relevant graphical interface elements are show in the following table:
+The relevant graphical interface elements are shown in the following table:

 | Element | Description |
 |----------|----------|